MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 This exercise has shown that an image taken from a modified container will include all modifications.
 While the example here was a simple file modification, the same would apply if you were to install software into the container such as a web server.
 Using these methods, custom images can be created that will deploy application ready containers.

-##Step 4 - Remove Containers and Container Images
+##Step 4 - Remove Containers and Images

 To wrap up this introduction to managing Windows Server Containers with Docker you will see how to remove Windows Server Containers and Windows Server Container Images using Docker commands.